 The Thermionic Culture Vulture plug-in is based on Thermionic Culture's most popular unit; The black, two-channel version sometimes referred to as the "Standard Issue."

-Writing and producing under the name "Eskmo," Los Angeles-based Brendan Angelides has releases on labels Ninja Tune, Warp, Ancestor and most recently the small Belgium label that first introduced the world to Aphex Twin, Apollo.
+Writing and producing under the name "Eskmo," Los Angeles-based Brendan Angelides has releases on labels Ninja Tune, Warp, Ancestor and Apollo labels.
 Read More